Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Result

-Our cavity mirrors were coated in Research Electro-Optics (REO), Inc.~from 780 to 792~nm.
-The superpolished substrate of fused silica was fabricated to have a radius of curvature $R=10$~cm with a diameter of 7.75~mm and height of 8~mm.
+Our cavity mirrors were coated in Research Electro-Optics (REO), Inc.: The coating of the ultralow loss mirror is centered at 791~nm, while the high-transmission mirror at 786~nm.
+The reflectance band is $\sim$10~nm for both mirrors.
+The superpolished substrate of fused silica was fabricated to have a ROC $R=10$~cm with a diameter of 7.75~mm and height of 8~mm.
 The specification of the ultralow-loss mirror includes a transmission loss of 0.5--2~parts per million (ppm) and scattering loss below 5--10~ppm, while a transmission loss of the output mirror is 200~ppm.
 As presented in Figs.~\ref{fig:design}(a) and (b), we begin with observing the mirror surface with a scanning electron microscope (SEM) and atomic force microscope (AFM).
 The AFM measurement yields a surface roughness of $\sim$0.4~\AA~over 500~nm$^2$.

 The cylindrical mirror substrate is beveled to a `cone-like' shape until a mirror diameter of 1.5~mm remains.
 We then grind further for flattening the upper area of the mirror substrate (Figs.~\ref{fig:design}(c) and (d)) such that a small atomic ensemble could be trapped on top of the cavity more closely.
 After aligning the two machined mirrors, we glue them to a cavity mount followed by room-temperature curing for several days.
 Next, the cavity assembly is installed in a vacuum chamber, and we proceed for baking at $\sim$100$^\circ$C for two weeks.
 The chamber pressure is stabilized on the order of $10^{-10}$~mbar eventually.
 After the experiments~\cite{Choi2010, Kang2011} with this setting, we moved the system from Seoul to Pohang in order to link with other quantum nodes, replaced the rubidium dispenser, baked the vacuum chamber again, and performed the characterization reported in this paper.
 No degradation of the cavity finesse was found over the whole process.